robang74/redfishos/recovery/README.md

 to set properly the shell environment for using the imported binaries in `/tmp`.

-The script that downloads and create this tarball is here:
+The script that downloads and creates this tarball is here:

 * [do_recovery-utils_tgz](do_recovery-utils_tgz)

 The package created is less than 450Kb and it is included in this repository due to its relatively small size.

-What is missing is `strings` because with its dependency will have brought this package at the size of 1.5Mb while a 2x faster 16Kb version of `strings` can be compiled from [this source](strings.c) presented in the busybox developers m-list in [this thread](https://lists.busybox.net/pipermail/busybox/2023-July/090396.html).
+What is missing is `strings` because its dependency will have brought this package to a size of 1.5Mb while a 2x faster 16Kb version of `strings` can be compiled from [this source](strings.c) presented in the busybox developers m-list in [this thread](https://lists.busybox.net/pipermail/busybox/2023-July/090396.html).

 ---

 ## About sysdebug package

-To create this package it has been used two Centos 8 binary RPMs repositories:
+To create this package, it has been used `Centos 8` and `Fedora 8` `aarch64` binary RPM repositories:

 * https://vault.centos.org/centos/8/BaseOS/aarch64/os/Packages/